 This insurance provides coverage for the death of your cattle, dairy, swine, and lamb animals caused by natural calamities, accidents, or necessary destruction.
 The coverage is classified as individual or herd.
 Individual coverage allows you to list the animals separately.
 This is best if you have a farm with high-value animals.
 Herd insurance covers a large group of animals.
 The coverage will depend on the percentage of the animal’s cash value or sales price.
 When acquiring a new animal, the owner should report it within the policy timeline, normally 30 days, for the insurance to cover it.
 If an animal passes away, you can apply for full mortality coverage by presenting a medical certificate issued by a veterinarian.
 The mortality coverage doesn’t include pre-existing conditions or death caused by the owner.

 This insurance covers the loss of crops caused by the risk factors mentioned above.
 There are two types of crop insurance namely, Multi-Peril and Crop-Hail.
 Multi-Peril insurance protects the producers from perils caused by hail, drought, fire, flood, snow, insects, and wildlife.
-It also covers loss of revenue due to price decline.
+It also covers the loss of revenue due to price decline.
 The Crop Hail insurance protects the owners from damages caused by hail.
-For damaged crops, it is important to report it to your agent within 72 hours of discovery.
+For damaged crops, it is important to report them to your agent within 72 hours of discovery.
 Under-reporting and over-reporting planted acreage per unit are the common mistakes an owner makes on crop insurance reports.
 These mistakes lead to paying high premiums while getting low indemnity payments.

-Farm Liability insurance is not optional, and owners should avail one due to the number of risks involved in a farm business.
+Farm Liability insurance is not optional, and owners should avail of one due to the number of risks involved in a farm business.
 If the owner was found to be legally liable for the injuries, the liability policy can protect him from possible lawsuits.
 Accidents and injuries must occur within the coverage timeline of the insurance policy otherwise, the insurance company will not be responsible for the costs.
-The insurance premium will depend on the degree of risk and amount of coverage desired.
+The insurance premium will depend on the degree of risk and the amount of coverage desired.

 This covers the owner in cases where accidents or bodily injuries occur to visitors or workers at the farm.
-The Farm Liability insurance is not a replacement for the Worker’s Compensation insurance and can only cover farming activities.
+Farm Liability insurance is not a replacement for the Worker’s Compensation insurance and can only cover farming activities.

 Worker’s Compensation Insurance